 Pulling on the leash is one of the most common forms of unwanted behaviour that dog owners deal with.
-This behaviour is often learned when dogs are young.
-When puppies pull on the leash, this is not too bad, but as dogs grow older and bigger, pulling on the leash becomes increasingly difficult and annoying to deal with.
+This behaviour is often learned when dogs are still young and have to wear a collar or dog harness.
+It is still manageable when puppies pull on the leash, but as dogs grow older and bigger, pulling on the leash becomes increasingly difficult and annoying to deal with.
 At this point, the behaviour has often been a habit for a long time.
 In this article, we will discuss why dogs pull and what you can do about it.

 Why does your dog pull?

 Dogs that pull on a dog leash are not necessary dominant.
 This is what dog owners often believe.
 There are various reasons for dogs to start pulling.
 This usually involves the dog seeing or smelling something that it wants to get to but that is outside of the reach of its leash.
 This is very clear with puppies, as they have a natural curiosity and want to smell everything.
 By pulling on the leash, dogs often manage to get to that place that is outside of the reach of their leash and have a good sniff around.
 This is how the dog achieves its aim.
 As the dog's owner, if you allow this, the animal will quickly learn that pulling on the leash will lead to the result that the dog wants.
 It is self-rewarding behaviour and the dog will learn this very quickly.

 In addition, the normal walking pace of (larger) dogs is faster than ours.
 When a dog walks at its own pace, this will create tension on the leash.
 Due to their eagerness and high energy level, young dogs will have more trouble focusing on their owners, and therefore have more of a tendency to pull on the leash.
 As time goes on, it often becomes a habit for dogs to pull on the leash, because the dog has never been taught not to.